nf-core/website/markdown/events/2022/bytesize-chipseq.md

 These will be recorded and made available at <https://nf-co.re>
 It is our hope that these talks / videos will build an archive of training material that can complement our documentation.
 Got an idea for a talk?
 Let us know on the [`#bytesize`](https://nfcore.slack.com/channels/bytesize) Slack channel!

-## Bytesize: nf-core/chipseq
+## Bytesize: nf-core/community survey results

-This week, Phil Ewels ([@ewels](https://github.com/ewels/)) will talk about the newest developments in the nf-core/chipseq pipeline.
+This week, Phil Ewels ([@ewels](https://github.com/ewels/)) will give an overview over the results of the nf-core community survey.